henryaj/buildgrid/CONTRIBUTING.rst

 - If you plan to work on an issue, please:

   - self-assign the ticket
-  - ensure it's captured in the current sprint (ie, Gitlab milestone)
   - ensure the ticket is in the ``ToDo`` column of the board if you aim to complete in the current sprint but aren't yet working on it, and the ``Doing`` column if you are working on it currently.